nawabahmadreshi/documentation/pages/getting-started/configuring-links.md

 | --- | ---
 | $after_click_url | URL redirect to after the main click redirect has completed

-### Deep link routing customization
+### Link behavior customization

-Use these keys to set the value of the deep link path that you'd like us to append to your URI when opening your app from this link.
-For example, you could specify `$deeplink_path : radio/station/456` and we'll open the app with the URI "yourapp://radio/station/456?link_click_id=branch-identifier".
+Use these keys to control how URI scheme deep linking functions when opening your app from a link.

 {% caution title="Incomplete support on iOS" %}
-[Universal Links]({{base.url}}/getting-started/universal-app-links) and [Spotlight]({{base.url}}/features/spotlight-indexing) do not support URI paths.
+[Universal Links]({{base.url}}/getting-started/universal-app-links) and [Spotlight]({{base.url}}/features/spotlight-indexing) do not support deep linking via URI paths.
 We recommend avoiding this approach to deep link routing if possible.
 {% endcaution %}

 | Key | Usage | Default